 The backpack enabled us to get to more remote areas.
 If you are a family with a younger child with a disability I’d recommend doing any of the hiking type trips while they are young.

 We did some amazing hikes in Kakadu which we simply could not have done once we were purely reliant on a wheelchair.
 There are plenty of things you can do with a wheelchair but more difficult terrain is best done while your child is younger.
 This is just our experience.
-We hope to go back to Uluru and Kakadu so AJ can see it but we know it will be a modified itinerary.
+We hope to go back to Uluru and Kakadu so Amelia can see it but we know it will be a modified itinerary.

 In finding our way around ‘tricky situations’ with the chair we have been known to (shh, don’t tell the physios and OT’s) bump the wheelchair up stairs, drag it across beaches, lift it onto trams, buses, ferries etc (when inaccessible).
-We understand this is not possible and certainly far from ideal for most families.
+We understand this is not possible, and certainly far from ideal, for most families.
 As our son grows we are also finding this for ourselves.